dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/ids_agg-design-1.2.0.md

 ![predictor_formula_11](resources/images/predictor_formula_11.png)

-After this is defined we have what is referred to as the `generator.` The generator is essentially the formula used to define the predictor.
+After this is defined we have what is referred to as the `generator`.
+The generator is essentially the formula used to define the predictor.
 In this case, using measles as our example, we have a logical test stating the following

 >If the sum of confirmed measles cases is greater then 3, return a value of 1.
 If this is not the case return a value of 0.